higgn/pimo-popup-notes/README.md

 This project was crafted with keyboard coffee and a stubborn love of little tools.
 Author: higgn (GitHub: https://github.com/higgn).
 The app currently shows static contact info by default; replace with your details in the source if you fork.

-Have fun.
-And please don't blame the AI if the app occasionally forgets your lunch.
+Have fun. hehe deleted this 😏

 ---